by Lois Tverberg

 – John 10:10

 Throughout the Old Testament, the promise is made of the coming Messiah, which primarily is a picture of a king who comes to reign.
 Even though Jesus speaks often of his kingdom, during his time on earth he really acts as a rabbi rather than acting anything like what we would expect of a king.
-That may be why some have mistakenly said that he never actually became king, but only will in the future, even though he says so clearly himself (Matt 27:11).

 It is interesting that the Jewish picture of the Messianic King incorporates this idea of the king as a teacher of scripture, even though it doesn’t grasp that Jesus was the Messiah.
 According to one Jewish commentary,